Completionary/completionProxy/README.md

 ```

 ## Thrift API
-If you want to communicate with our thrift API, you can execute `make all lang=$yourPreferedLanguage` to generate all files you need.
+If you want to communicate with our thrift API, you can execute `make all lang=$language` to generate all files you need for your prefered programming language $language (e.g. js:node, erlang, php, py...)

 ### Java
 Here you can find a simple example of how to connect to the admin service: